-Album Review: ‘Lotta Sea Lice’, Courtney Barnett & Kurt Vile11th November 2017
+Album Review: ‘Lotta Sea Lice’, Courtney Barnett & Kurt Vile

 The only bad thing about Lotta Sea Lice is in its prompting of a revival of that goddawful “Kurtney” Cobain and Love portmanteau.
 Mercifully for the listener, the record recalls the Travelling Willburys more than Nirvana or Hole, both in its sound and in its casual, hootenanny knees-up aura.
 In Kurt Vile and Courtney Barnett, we have two of the brightest (and most ironically detached) songwriters today collaborating as if they were always meant to play together, and as if they had the time of their lives doing so.